lauraenria/pw-practice-app/README.md

 npm start
 CTRL + C to stop the server
 ```
-⚠️ Keep this terminal window open and running to keep the application active.
+⚠️ Keep this terminal open and running to keep the application active.

 If you need to run other Git or npm commands, open a new terminal instead of stopping the server.